Join the Board

-Read the most-recent minutes of the Friends of the UCSC Arboretum Meeting (PDF).
+Read the minutes (PDF) of the most-recent Friends of the UCSC Arboretum meeting.

 (The board meeting minutes are posted after they have been approved.
 The approval may take up to 4-8 weeks after the meeting before they are posted here.
 For past minutes, please visit the Arboretum library or write to firstname.lastname@example.org. )

 - Read the Friends of the UCSC Arboretum bylaws (PDF).

 - Read more about Friends of the UCSC Arboretum, sign up online or download a membership form (PDF).

 Board, Friends of the UCSC Arboretum